 Am I transporting or doing delivery?

-This is an important question.
-To select the right tools, you need to really know what you are doing.
-And it shouldn’t be too difficult either.
-If you haven’t already read about Norway Posts’ strategy, we suggest that you read it here.
-Or you can read about NZ Posts’ journey in this case study.
+This is an important and fundamental question.
+To select the right tools, you should define what you are doing.
+And it shouldn’t be too difficult to do so.
+If you haven’t already read about Norway Posts’ strategy, we recommend that you read it here.
+Or you can read about New Zealand Posts’ journey in this case study.

 But all in all, it is fairly simple.
-Some delivery routes will be characterized by more stops and fewer kilometers / miles travelled.
-Others will have relatively few stops, but many kilometers / miles travelled.
+Some delivery routes will be characterized by more stops and fewer kilometers/miles traveled.
+Others will have relatively few stops, but many kilometers/miles traveled.

-If you have a short distance between stops, your workday will be characterized by delivery, and the driver should be equipped with tools that lets him or her do delivery with high productivity.
+If you have a short distance between stops, your workday will be characterized as delivery, and the driver should be equipped with tools that let him or her do delivery with high productivity.

 If you have a longer distance between stops (the example of a typical rural route), you are primarily doing transportation, and you are best equipped with a transporting tool.

 Transport vehicles are usually not designed for the highly repetitive delivery pattern typically found in urban and suburban delivery routes.